-Gokyo valley is one of the finest gifts of Mother Nature in the Everest region for the lovers of adventure.
-The valley lies west to the Khumbu region beside Mt.
-Cho Oyu (8188 m), the eighth highest mountain in the world.
+Gokyo Valley is one of the finest gifts of Mother Nature in the Everest region for lovers of adventure.
+The valley lies west of the Khumbu region beside Mt.
+Cho Oyu (8188 m), the eighth-highest mountain in the world.
 This valley is known for its extensive yak pastures and the highest freshwater lakes in the world.

-There are nineteen small and big freshwater lakes in the valley that reflect the lofty mountains in their heart.
-Gokyo valley is a five days trek from Lukla Airport that takes you through the forested hills of Sagarmatha National Park to the moraines of Ngozumpa Glacier.
+Nineteen small and big freshwater lakes in the valley reflect the lofty mountains in their heart.
+Gokyo Valley is a five-day trek from Lukla Airport that takes you through the forested hills of Sagarmatha National Park to the moraines of Ngozumpa Glacier.
 The ultimate destination of this trek is the Gokyo peak, from where you can enjoy the most scintillating view of Everest, Cho Oyu, and other peaks.
-Besides, the turquoise lakes in the valley, the ethnic settlements untouched with modernity including beautiful village of Gokyo, the ancient Buddhist Gompas (monasteries), and an extreme view of huge ice ridge locate between Cho Oyu and Gyachung are other attractions of this trek.
+Besides, the turquoise lakes in the valley, the ethnic settlements untouched with modernity including the beautiful village of Gokyo, the ancient Buddhist Gompas (monasteries), and an extreme view of the huge ice ridge located between Cho Oyu and Gyachung are other attractions of this trek.

 3)Everest Three Pass Trek

-Everest Three Pass Trek is a challenging but rewarding trek in the Everest region.
-This trek traverses through the three high passes -Renjo La Pass (5370 m), Cho La Pass (5420 m), and Kongma La pass (5545 m), each over 5000 m.
+The Everest Three Pass Trek is challenging but rewarding in the Everest region.
+This trek traverses through the three high passes -Renjo La Pass (5370 m), Cho La Pass (5420 m), and Kongma La Pass (5545 m), each over 5000 m.
 Also, you will climb some small peaks – Gokyo RI (5483 m), Kalapatthar (5545 m), and Chukung (5540 m).
-This trek is more strenuous than the classical Everest Base Camp Trek and suitable for experienced trekkers who want to explore the extreme wilderness of the Himalayan high passes.
+This trek is more strenuous than the classical Everest Base Camp Trek and is suitable for experienced trekkers who want to explore the extreme wilderness of the Himalayan high passes.

 4)Mani Rimdu Festival Trek

-Mani Rimdu Festival is a nineteen-day long festival celebrated at the Buddhist Gompa (monasteries) of Tengboche, Thame, and Chiwong in Solukhumbu district.
+Mani Rimdu Festival is a nineteen-day-long festival celebrated at the Buddhist Gompa (monasteries) of Tengboche, Thame, and Chiwong in the Solukhumbu district.
 The festival concludes with a public celebration for three days during the full moon period.
 At the time of this public gathering, the Lamas dance wearing maroon robes and painted masks chanting sacred mantras to celebrate the triumph of virtue over the demon.